junipertcy/RegRank/README.md

 $ pip install regularized-springrank
 ```

-In your Python console, `simplicial-test` is invoked using:
+In your Python console, `Regularized-SpringRank` is invoked using:

 ```python
 >>> from reg_sr import rSpringRank, PhDExchange